SNL Funny 115

 SNL moment, and it is everything you should love about a Forte sketch

 in one clip.
 It's weird.
 It's uncomfortable.
-It's

 random.
 It goes on slightly too long, to the point that it